snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/testing/index.md

 The easiest way to test a transformation configuration for Snowbridge is to run it locally, using the default stdin source, stdout target and your actual transformation config - using a sample of data that is as close to the real world as possible.

-The sample file should contain the events/messages you'd like to test with, line separated.
+The sample file should contain the events/messages you'd like to test with, one per line.

 ## Snowplow data - generating a sample